 In our experience five factors differentiate the most successful transfers:

 - How well the process is planned, documented, and estimated

-- The experience and capacity to manage, clean and interpret large volumes of data
+- Experience with electronic data transfer including Spec 2500 and capacity to manage, clean, and interpret large volumes of data

 - The ability to surge with dedicated experienced resources